 The result of the exercise gives a figure called the Excess of Rating over Background Sound Level (dB).
 BS4142 states that the larger this is, the larger the problem is likely to be.
 The standard rates the results as below:

-- A difference of greater than 10 dB is likely to be an indicator of a significant adverse impact.
+- A difference of greater than 10 dB is an indicator to expect a significant adverse impact.

-- A difference of about 5 dB is likely to be an indication of an adverse impact.
+- A difference of about 5 dB is an indicator to presume an adverse effect.

 Environmental Noise Monitoring Report

 The BS4142 Environmental Noise Monitoring report will consider the impact on people in the nearby area.
-It is assessed using the guidance given in BS 8233:2014 – Guidance on sound insulation and noise reduction for buildings.
-This allows us to work out what the indoor ambient noise levels will be.
+We assess the effects using the guidance given in BS 8233:2014 – Guidance on sound insulation and noise reduction for buildings.
+This document allows us to work out what the indoor ambient noise levels will be.
 We look at these results for both daytime and night time and with the windows closed or open.
 Since environmental noise can also be a problem outdoors, we also work out the impact of noise in areas such as gardens.